Orange-OpenSource/pyDcop/docs/getting_started.rst

 pyDCOP.
 Some algorithms have no default termination condition, in this case you can stop the execution with ``CTRL+C`` or use the ``--timeout`` option::

-  pydcop --timeout 3 solve -algo mgm graph_coloring.yaml
+  pydcop --timeout 3 solve --algo mgm graph_coloring.yaml

 You may notice that with this command the assignment in the result is not always the same and not always the result we found using DPOP.